SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 ## Group Expectations

-* Initially, we will meet one-on-one every week for approximately an hour to discuss goals, directions and progress; the regularity, length, and objective of these meetings will shift as you progress in your career.
+* Initially, we will meet one-on-one every week for approximately an hour to discuss goals, directions and progress; the regularity, length, and objective of these meetings will shift as you progress in your career but I encourage regular meetings throughout your tenure in the group (e.g., once a week or every other week).

 * During your time in the group, we will explore opportunities to expand and strengthen your skillset and advance your short- and long-term goals.
 Within the first month, you will fill out an [Individual Development Form](https://github.com/SeedscapeEcology/Onboarding/blob/master/Setting-up-your-IDP.md) and meet with Noelle to discuss shared expectations and goals.
 We will revisit this on a regular basis to ensure you are making progress, and, if necessary, adjust the plan.